 When not working over a milk vat or on the production line, Jackie loves cooking elaborate Taiwanese feasts, yoga, hiking, cycling, swimming, and drinking wine.
 Her dream is to eventually open a food truck specializing in Asian snacks.
 With cheese.

 John started slinging sides of beef and making sausage at his family’s traditional, Neapolitan-style macelleria in New York at age 15.
 This experience kick-started his love affair with artisan food culture.
-After earning a master’s degree from NYU, John went on to work for luxury hotels and fine dining restaurants from New York to Sicily, and even managed a small vineyard in Vermont.
+After earning a master’s degree from NYU, John went on to work for luxury hotels and fine dining restaurants from New York to Sicily before settling in Colorado in 2005.

 John is responsible for managing our farmers markets, wholesale accounts, and distribution partnerships.
-When he’s not at the center of this three-ring circus, he enjoys yoga, dirt-biking, skiing, exploring farmers markets, and taking 6,000-mile motorcycle trips across entire continents.
-He always takes a hunk of cheese and some soppressata on his adventures.
+When he’s not at the center of this three-ring circus, he enjoys yoga, skiing, and caring for his goats, pigs, and chickens.

 Oda brings 30 years of small business experience, including a stint running her own 90-acre fruit and vegetable farm, to Haystack Mountain, where she does bookkeeping, orders supplies and generally helps keep the place running smoothly.
 She was raised on a 210-acre farm in northern California, and she enjoys working with all the other animal lovers at Haystack Mountain.
 We can’t help but share this vintage photo of Oda’s daughter, taken at Leadville Boom Days in the early ’90s.
 We also love the note she left us with image details: